 DILIsym development expands the scope of the software (e.g., extension to other DILI mechanisms) and updates the software to include relevant newly published data.
 The DILI-sim Initiative approves the particular areas of development, ultimately shaping the focus areas where the DILIsym modeling software will be able to most immediately support drug development programs.

-Currently, we are working on developing DILIsym v7A which will include many GUI features to help users model their compounds in the software or replicate clinical protocols.
+We recently developed and released DILIsym v7A which includes many GUI features to help users model their compounds in the software or replicate clinical protocols.
 Some of these features include:

 - a built-in optimization panel that allows users to construct PBPK representations by comparing software predictions for exposure to preclinical or clinical data